A scalable estimator of higher-order information in complex dynamical systems: Abstract

 \section{Abstract}

-Our understanding of neural systems rests on our ability to characterise how they perform distributed computation and integrate information.
-Advances in information theory have introduced several quantities to describe complex information structures, where collective patterns of coordination emerge from high-order (i.e.\ beyond-pairwise) interdependencies.
-Unfortunately, the use of these approaches to study large neural systems is severely hindered by the poor scalability of existing techniques.
+Our understanding of complex systems rests on our ability to characterise how they perform distributed computation and integrate information.
+Advances in information theory have introduced several quantities to describe complex information structures, where collective patterns of coordination emerge from higher-order (i.e.\ beyond-pairwise) interdependencies.
+Unfortunately, the use of these approaches to study large complex systems is severely hindered by the poor scalability of existing techniques.
 Moreover, there are relatively few measures specifically designed for multivariate time series data.
-Here we introduce a novel measure of information about macroscopic structures, termed \Minfo, which quantifies the high-order integration of information in complex dynamical systems.
+Here we introduce a novel measure of information about macroscopic structures, termed \Minfo, which quantifies the higher-order integration of information in complex dynamical systems.
 We show that \Minfo can be calculated via a convex optimisation problem, and we derive a robust and efficient algorithm that scales gracefully with system size.
-Our analyses show that \Minfo is resilient to noise, indexes critical behaviour in artificial neuronal populations, and reflects task performance in real-world mouse brain activity data.
+Our analyses show that \Minfo is resilient to noise, indexes critical behaviour in artificial neuronal populations, and reflects states of consciousness and task performance in real-world macaque and mouse neuroimaging data.
 Furthermore, \Minfo can be incorporated into existing information decomposition frameworks to reveal a comprehensive taxonomy of information dynamics.
-Taken together, these results help us unravel collective computation in complex neural systems.
+Taken together, these results help us unravel collective computation in large complex systems.